LTS has been a leader in the field of intercultural trainer training since 2005, when we launched our 5-day course called

-Both courses are held at our training centre in Bath, UK, which is a UNESCO World Heritage Site, famous for its 18th century architecture.
+Both courses will be held in Bath, UK, which is a UNESCO World Heritage Site, famous for its 18th century architecture.

 We also run tailored versions of the courses for closed groups in other parts of the UK and throughout Europe.
 Courses have been run for trainers at Aston

 University in the UK: Air France in Paris; Audi Akademie, Fokus Sprachen, ELTAS and Interact in Germany; KEY AB in Sweden; The British